Battle of Đồng Hới: Aftermath

-The North Vietnamese claimed the sortie involved two MiG-17s piloted by Lê Xuân Dị and Nguyễn Văn Bảy "B", both of which returned safely to their base, and that the North Vietnamese navy had not participated in any engagement until August 27.
+The North Vietnamese claimed the sortie involved two MiG-17s piloted by Lê Xuân Dị and Nguyễn Văn Bảy (B), both of which returned safely to their base,.
 The attack crippled Higbee's 5-inch (127 mm) gun turret, impaired its steering and propulsion, and wounded 4 sailors on deck.
 Oklahoma City only sustained minor damage on its stern.
-The U.S. later responded by bombardment against Vinh and Đồng Hới on April 19 and 20, and an air strike by 33 aircraft on April 22 at the Khe Gát Airfield, from which the attacking MiG-17s had taken off, destroying one MiG and damaging another on the ground.
+The U.S. later responded by bombardment against Vinh and Đồng Hới on April 19 and 20, and an air strike by 33 aircraft on 22 April at the Khe Gát Airfield, from which the attacking MiG-17s had taken off.
+The U.S claimed one destroyed MiG and another damaged on the ground.
+According to the North Vietnamese, one MiG-17 was damaged.

-Although the losses inflicted were superficial, the North Vietnamese attack had forced the Americans to employ more of their strength to prevent future incidents against the background of downscaling U.S. military activities in the area.
+Although the losses inflicted were superficial, the North Vietnamese attack forced the Americans to employ more of their strength to prevent future incidents against the background of downscaling U.S. military activities in the area.